 Potential C. indivisa growers should know that while this is a very attractive tree, it does have a tendency to suddenly collapse during periods of high temperatures or water shortage.

 It's important to strike a balance with moderate sunlight, water, and cooler temperatures, and to choose your tree's location wisely when planting.
 They should always be kept in a sheltered position.

 These plants are not associated with any serious insect or disease problems.
 However, indoor plants can attract mealybugs, scale, and spider mites.

-The tree will grow best when planted in part shade.
+The tree will grow best when planted in partial shade.

 Temperature and Humidity

-The cordyline indivisa is best suited for growth in tropical climates, but can also tolerate somewhat cooler temperatures.
+C. indivisa is best suited for growth in tropical climates, but it can also tolerate somewhat cooler temperatures.
 These trees may not be able to tolerate an abundance of direct sunlight, and they generally can't survive frost.

-The cordyline indivisa can be fertilized; just be sure that if it's being grown outdoors, that you wait until the middle of the spring.
+C. indivisa can be fertilized; just be sure that if it's being grown outdoors, you wait until the middle of the spring.
 A balanced fertilizer can help promote new growth.
 You should fertilize regularly for the best display.